-Frimex Expands In Saudi Arabia With New Riyadh Office Driving Strategic Growth And Investments
+Frimex Expands in Saudi Arabia with New Riyadh Office Driving Strategic Growth and Investments

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- Mid-East Info) Riyadh, Saudi Arabia: Frimex Investment (Frimex), the investment arm of the Hayel Saeed Anam Group (HSA Group) at Jeddah City in the Kingdom of Saudi Arabia since more than 45 years, has officially opened its new Riyadh office, marking a major step in its expansion and showcasing its long-term commitment to economic growth and Vision 2030.
+(MENAFN- TBWA RAAD) Riyadh, Saudi Arabia – April 16, 2025 – Frimex Investment (Frimex), the investment arm of the Hayel Saeed Anam Group (HSA Group) at Jeddah City in the Kingdom of Saudi Arabia since more than 45 years, has officially opened its new Riyadh office, marking a major step in its expansion and showcasing its long-term commitment to economic growth and Vision 2030.
 Enhancing operational efficiency, meeting evolving market demands, and strengthening collaboration with local stakeholders and regulatory bodies.
-The new office will also reinforce Frimex's role in driving diversification, job creation, and sustainable development.
+The new office will also reinforce Frimex’s role in driving diversification, job creation, and sustainable development.

 Legal Disclaimer: